 Easy Baked Meatballs

-These easy, baked, no-chop homemade meatballs are perfect for making ahead and freezing.
-They are very easy to adapt.
+These easy baked meatballs are perfect for making ahead and freezing!
+They are no-chop, homemade, and very easy to adapt.
 Skip the overpriced frozen ones at the store!

 One time when I was a kid we were having a family gathering and my mom bought root beer.
 We never had soda in my house growing up, so it was a special treat.
 I filled my glass to the brim and carried it carefully to the table where everyone was sitting.
 I settled into my chair…and then knocked the glass over, soaking myself and half the table.
 I started laughing, which soon morphed into maniacal laugh-sobs, and then I burst into tears.